Frequently Asked Questions (FAQ)

 What are the Police Department’s hours?

 The lobby of the Police Department is open to the public for walk-in complaints or requests to speak with an officer 24 hours a day, 7 days a week.
-Administrative services such as the Records Section are open Monday-Friday 8:00AM-5:00PM.
+Administrative services such as the Records Section and Evidence Section are open Monday-Friday 8:00AM-5:00PM.

 Police Officers are always on patrol.
-To request an officer for a non-emergency, or to speak with the on-duty Patrol Supervisor, please call the Communications Center at (850) 682-2055.
+To request an officer or the on-duty supervisor, please call the Communications Center at (850) 682-2055.
 In an emergency, dial 911.

 How can I get a copy of a police report or crash report?

-Please click here for a list of current fees and policies regarding public records requests.
+Please click here for a list of fees and policies regarding public records and report requests.

 Who should I contact if I have a question about the status of my case?